hashgraph/hedera-sdk-java/README.md

 - Creating [Solidity](https://solidity.readthedocs.io/en/latest/index.html) Smart Contracts
 - Executing Smart Contracts

-## Changes in this version from 0.1.0
+## Version history

+### 0.2.2 - Switch to Hedera Hashgraph Protobuf repo

+This version uses a new repository to fetch the protobuf API from to better control version management.

 ### 0.2.1 - Change to artifact IDs